Legal expert system: Architectural variations

-Rule-based expert systems rely on a model of deductive reasoning that utilizes "if A, then B" rules.
+Rule-based expert systems rely on a model of deductive reasoning that utilizes "If A, then B" rules.
 In a rule-based legal expert system, information is represented in the form of deductive rules within the knowledge base.

 Case-based reasoning models, which store and manipulate examples or cases, hold the potential to emulate an analogical reasoning process thought to be well-suited for the legal domain.
 This model effectively draws on known experiences our outcomes for similar problems.

 A neural net relies on a computer model that mimics that structure of a human brain, and operates in a very similar way to the case-based reasoning model.
 This expert system model is capable of recognizing and classifying patterns within the realm of legal knowledge and dealing with imprecise inputs.

 Fuzzy logic models attempt to create 'fuzzy' concepts or objects that can then be converted into quantitative terms or rules that are indexed and retrieved by the system.
 In the legal domain, fuzzy logic can be used for rule-based and case-based reasoning models.

 Theoretical variations

-While some legal expert system architects have adopted a very practical approach, employing scientific modes of reasoning within a given set of rules or cases, others have opted for a broader philosophical approach inspired by jurisprudential reasoning modes emanating from established legal theoreticians.
+Some legal expert system architects have adopted a very practical approach, employing scientific modes of reasoning within a given set of rules or cases.
+Others have opted for a broader philosophical approach inspired by jurisprudential reasoning modes emanating from established legal theoreticians.